Mis1eader-dev/.dotfiles/README.md

     - `javascript`
     - `typescript`
 - Python (Optional)
-  - Regardless of whether Python is chosen to be installed, Python and pip will be installed later.
+  - Regardless of whether Python is chosen to be installed, Python and pip will be installed later
   - Coc extensions:
     - `coc-pyright`
   - Treesitters: